mendix/docs/content/releasenotes/platform-portal/index.md

 #### Fixes

-* We have fixed an issue which prevented SAP Cloud users to view Mobile App section properly.
+* We have fixed an issue which prevented SAP Cloud users from viewing Mobile App section properly.
 * When uploading a backup in Mendix Cloud v3, double clicking on **Restore** button was causing UI to break, which is now fixed.

 ### February 23rd, 2018